What is a payment API? Guide for global businesses

 What is a payment API?

-A payment API (application programming interface) is a set of protocols, tools, and standards that allows different software applications to communicate and process payments securely.
-It acts as a bridge between your website and a payment processor.
-The interface transmits payment data to initiate payment processing for eCommerce and other payment needs.
+A payment API (application programming interface) is a set of protocols, tools, and standards that allows different software systems to communicate and process payments securely.
+It acts as a bridge between your website or app and a payment processor, enabling smooth, real-time transactions.

 Icons show how payment APIs connect a website with a payment processor and facilitate data transfers to complete a transaction.